I have a teaching background and love visiting schools, libraries and festivals. Please scroll down for rates and more details about sessions.

-These are targeted to separate age groups using age-relevant titles to show my writing process; from inspiration (idea) through drafts, character development, setting, research, dummy copies to final publication.
-I use PowerPoint examples and also bring show & tells including props and draft manuscripts so students can see the work behind writing a book.
+Targeted to specific age groups using age-relevant titles to show my writing process; from inspiration (idea) through drafts, character development, setting, research, dummy copies to final publication.
+PowerPoint examples and Show & Tells (including props and draft manuscripts) help students understand the process of writing a book.

-- For middle and upper primary, as well as high school: The Dog with Seven Names, The Shark Caller, Lighthouse Girl, Light Horse Boy and Photographs in the Mud.
+- For middle and upper primary, as well as high school: The Dog with Seven Names, The Shark Caller, Lighthouse Girl, Light Horse Boy, In the Lamplight and Photographs in the Mud.

-- For K-2, my powerpoint is shorter and focuses on Annie’s Snails, Granny Grommet and Me and my next picture book Nanna’s Button Tin.
+- For K-2, my powerpoint is shorter and focuses on Nanna’s Button Tin, Annie’s Snails, Granny Grommet and Me.

-- Middle high school and seniors: discussion of YA titles Choices and pregnancy or The Shark Caller and sustainability/diverse cultural beliefs, or historical fiction including the Light series and The Dog with Seven Names.
+- High school and adults: discussion of YA titles Choices and pregnancy, The Shark Caller and sustainability/diverse cultural beliefs, or historical fiction including the Light series and The Dog with Seven Names.

 These work well as an extension following a Meet the Author powerpoint session as per above.
 With K-2 an activity can follow a shorter talk/powerpoint.

-- Popular workshops linked to Nanna’s Button Tin and Granny Grommet and Me include readings, acting and discussion of the books; what children have seen (or might see) in the ocean, whether they have a button tin/special teddy or toy at home.
-This can be followed by an art activity using: crayon drawings and edacol paint wash; collage with sand, shells, beach items; make a page for a class book, or any other sea related activity.
-This title also lends itself to discussions and writing/drawing activities about grandparents and what each child likes to do with their own granny.
+- Popular picture book workshops linked to Nanna’s Button Tin and Granny Grommet and Me include readings, acting and discussion of the books; what children have seen (or might see) in the ocean, whether they have a button tin/special teddy or toy at home.
+This can be followed by an art activity using: buttons, crayon drawings and edacol paint wash; collage with sand, shells, beach items; make a page for a class book, or any other sea related activity.
+Both titles lend themselves to discussions and writing/drawing activities about grandparents and what each child likes to do with their own granny.

 - Historical fiction presentations and workshops linked to my award-winning ‘Light’ series focus on three titles; Lighthouse Girl, Light Horse Boy and In the Lamplight.
 These sessions can involve: investigation into local history and family stories, exploration of storytelling via different medium (archival photographs/letters/articles, drama and song), writing old-fashioned postcards to/from a WW1 soldier or nurse (with final copies written in ink and decorated).
 Sessions can be individual or a series of sessions with students to explore local history via community or family photographs.
 This has resulted in evocative writing, class compilations and book launches.